When you read, hear or think about balance what’s the first thing you think of?

 The point is to take care of your emotional, psychological and physical health using the information gathered from your internal and external influencers (nutritional knowledge, skills, resources and innate body cues).
 This is what true, holistic health means.

-Gentle Nutrition is one of 10 principle of Intuitive Eating that we discuss in in my 1:1 coaching program.
-We’ll talk about gentle nutrition and balance not in the diet culture sense, but in a holistic, self lovin', liberating sense.
-If you would like to see if this program is for you, visit my work with me page via the button below.
+Gentle Nutrition is one of 10 principle of Intuitive Eating that we discuss in in my 1:1 coaching programs.
+We’ll talk about gentle nutrition and balance not in the diet culture sense, but in a holistic, self-aware, liberating sense.